Trump Turnberry: Ailsa Course scorecard

+Tournaments held at Turnberry

 The Open Championship

 At its first Open Championship in 1977, the course was the scene of the famous "Duel in the Sun", when Tom Watson claimed a classic victory, one stroke ahead of Jack Nicklaus.

 The two were paired during the final two rounds and finished well ahead of the rest of the field.
 They posted identical scores for the first three rounds, and were tied through the 16th hole of the final round.
 Nicklaus missed a short birdie putt on the par-5 17th hole to tie Watson, who had reached in two and birdied.
 On the par-4 18th hole, Nicklaus recovered from the rough and sank a lengthy birdie putt, which forced Watson to sink his short birdie putt to win, which he did.
 It was the second of Watson's five Open titles; down two strokes on the 13th tee, he bested Nicklaus by three shots over the final six holes.

 Nine years later in 1986, Greg Norman claimed the first of his two Opens (his only major titles), winning by five strokes.
 Nick Price won his second major (and only Open) in 1994, a single stroke ahead of runner-up Jesper Parnevik.

 After a fifteen-year absence, the Ailsa Course hosted the Open in 2009, where 59-year-old Watson nearly won his sixth Open Championship.
 Up by a stroke at the 72nd hole, his approach shot took an unfortunate bounce on the front of the green, then ran off the back and led to a bogey.
 Watson then lost a four-hole playoff with Stewart Cink by six strokes; Cink birdied the 72nd hole and then posted two pars and two birdies in the playoff to win his only major title.